jorsanpe/cpmbits/docs/documentation/getting-started.md

 ## Manage dependencies

-CPM manages your project dependencies through CPM-Hub.
+cpm manages your project dependencies through cpm-hub.
 In order to install a bit, first declare the dependency in the project descriptor like this:

 ```yaml
 build: